wearsunscreen/ninety-nine-elm-problems/learningtrack2_md.md

 The problems are numbered to match the original _99 Problems in Prolog_.
 This is not the best order to tackle the problems if you are new, or new-ish to functional programming.
 This Learning Track presents an order designed to learn functional programming in a sequence that builds from the most basic idioms to more complex.
 The problems let you develop experience before moving on to the next concept.
 Each section presents a new technique and problems that you can solve with that technique.

 1. Simple List functions
+2. Passing functions as arguments
-2. Maybe Just Nothing
+3. Maybe Just Nothing
-3. Recursion
+4. Recursion
-4. Recursion on Lists
+5. Recursion on Lists
-5. Folding
+6. Folding

 Note the Learning Track does not include all of the 99 problem, and sometimes repeats a problem so you can solve it a different way.
 For example you will solve Problem 4, `countElements`, three different times, with three different approaches.